 Chapter #56 Louisville, KY.

 Join us every Monday at 12 noon on AM Channel 1350 or FM Channel 104.7 for the Vets Speak radio program.
-NABVETS members will be live and on air to the public talking about programs and points of interest to our veteran community.
-Listeners are welcome to call with comments on the topic at hand by dialing 502.776.1350.
+D.J.
+TK and NABVETS members will be live and on air for the public.
+You are welcome to call in and speak about programs and points of interest to our veteran community and our community in general.
+Just dial 502.776.1350 to call in and ask you questions or add your suggestions and informaiton to the topic at hand.
 Make sure to set that dial and tune in each week.